tsj2003/image-classification-cerebrium-/README.md

     - And then in the end when you are done with changes you merge the new branch using proper protocols in main for banana dev deployment

 **Extra Points:**
-- Make pre-processing steps part of Onnx model file, instead of implementing them in the code inside app.py.
+- Make pre-processing steps part of Onnx File [<name_of_model>.onnx file], needs to be done during onnx conversion, instead of implementing them in the code inside app.py.
 - Create Github Actions pipeline such that if Docker Image successfully builds and test cases pass it automatically merges the PR into main.

 **Note:**